syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% endhighlight %}

+ {% endtabs %}

 ## Adding actions to form fields

 //need to provide link for actions

-**Note****:** Essential PDF allows users to preserve the extended rights for form filling alone.
+N>Essential PDF allows users to preserve the extended rights for form filling alone.

 ## Trouble Shooting

 1) Form fields may appear empty in adobe reader some time due to the absence of the appearance dictionary.
-To resolve this, you have to enable the Adobe Reader default appearance by using the **SetDefaultAppearance** method in **PdfForm** class.
+To resolve this, you have to enable the Adobe Reader default appearance by using the SetDefaultAppearance method in PdfForm class.

 The below code illustrates how to enable the default appearance in new PDF document:

+{% tabs %}

 {% highlight c# %}
-C#:

 //Create a new PDF document.